lbfm-rwth/gap-in-algebraic-research-2018/index.md

 Taking it one step further, GAP is also a great platform in which to implement your own specialised algorithms:
 It is excellent at integrating them with existing methods, always choosing the "best" available algorithm.

-The workshop is aimed at mathematicians who are interested in incorporating GAP into their research and does not require any prior computational experience.
+The workshop is aimed at mathematicians who are interested in incorporating GAP into their research and **does not require any prior computational experience**.
 Lessons will be live-coding, and the instructors will ensure a friendly working environment.

 We will teach the basics of working with GAP as well as more advanced topics.
 These include debugging, profiling, and automated testing.